djhanggi/chome/README.md

 ## Formatting

 To format, use `prettier --write **/*.yaml` with the existing .prettierrc.yaml.

-The following order is used for docker-compose YAML:
+Keys should be sorted in the order specified in the .sort-order*.yaml files.

 ## TODOs